• Skip to primary navigation

 • 2 tsp vinegar

-• 4 bread slices brown or white of choice
+• 4 whole bread slices brown or white of choice

 Instructions

-• Toss in the vegetables and mix well.
-Your sandwich filling is ready
+• Pour the sauce onto the vegetables and mix well.
+Your sandwich filling is ready.

 Notes